M.2 vs NVMe: One Article Is Enough for You to Understand SSD - Qiling

 The Bottom Line

-In conclusion, M.2 is the connector type of SSDs, and NVMe is a kind of SSDs.
-NVMe SSD performs better than the SATA SSD.
-But if your motherboard does not have the M.2 connector, you should still choose SATA SSD.
+M.2 is a connector type for SSDs, and NVMe is a type of SSD that performs better than SATA SSDs, but you should choose SATA SSD if your motherboard doesn't have an M.2 connector.

 Related Articles